-Ipsos’ latest Perils of Perception survey highlights how wrong the online public across 38 countries are about key global issues and features of the population in their country.
+Ipsos’ latest Perils of Perception survey highlights how wrong the online public across 38 countries and districts are about key global issues and features of the population in their country.

 On many subjects – murder rates, terrorist deaths, teenage pregnancy, diabetes and how healthy people feel – things are NOT as bad as they seem!

 Some of the key patterns are:

 - Only 7% of people think the murder rate is lower in their country than it was in 2000 – but it is significantly down in most countries, and, across the countries overall, it’s down 29%.